absdnd/kaustubh-sadekar.github.io/_portfolio/p172-Low-Cost-Stereo-Camera-From-USB-Webcams.md

 Depth Estimation and 2.5 D Projection
 -------------------------------------

-Using the depth map and the calibrated camera parameters, depth for each pixel is estimated and a 3D point cloud is generated.
-This is usually called 2.5 D projection.
+Using the depth map and the calibrated camera parameters, each pixel's depth is estimated, and a 3D point cloud is generated.
+This is usually called a 2.5 D projection.
-StereoSGBM method is used to estimate the disparity map and WLS filter is used to refine the disparity map.
-The disparity map information and camera intrinsic parameters are used to get the 2.5 D representation.
+StereoSGBM method is used to estimate the disparity map, and the WLS filter is used to refine the disparity map.
+The disparity map information and intrinsic camera parameters are used to get the 2.5 D representation.

 The point cloud generated in the above process is displayed using Open3D.